Monday, June 21, 2010

 Together, doing calf raises and walking improved Williams’s blood circulation, pushing blood back toward her heart and preventing it from pooling in her legs.
 “The swelling in my legs never returned, and I don’t get cramps at night,” says Williams.
 “I finally started to wear shorts and skirts.”

-cannot be displayed, because it contains errors.ongest in the human body, where blood has to travel quite a distance on its way back to the heart.
+WHY GOOD VEINS GO BADThe veins in your legs are some of the longest in the human body, where blood has to travel quite a distance on its way back to the heart.
 In most people, this is no problem.
 The veins in your legs are equipped with a series of 10 to 20 tiny valves that act like locks in a canal, allowing blood returning to the heart to collect at various points and then move on.
 In some people, however, these valves become faulty, so blood that was making its way up to your heart trickles back down.
 Over time, sections of your veins swell as the excess blood starts to collect.

 Most people who get varicose veins are women.
 Evidently, the female hormone estrogen is partly to blame.